lebaston100/OBSliveTally/README.md

 - It will show the name of the scene on top of the page.
 - If the scene is neither in preview or program, the background will be black
 - If the scene is in preview, the background will be green
-- If the scene is in program, the background
+- If the scene is in program, the background will be red
 - If studio mode is disabled there will be only a red and black display, no green

 If you find any bugs, please report them as a Github Issue